 - lead children to understand the importance of mathematics in everyday life;

 - raise the standards of basic skills across all cohorts.

-At Glenaire, children learn English through a mixture of discrete lessons and wider topic themes.
+At Glenaire, children learn English through a mixture of discrete lessons and wider themes.
 High quality texts are explored across a range of genres and comprehension, grammar and composition skills are taught as pupils work towards the National Curriculum outcomes at each key stage.
-Our topic based approach to the wider curriculum provides opportunities for children to develop their skills in communication, reading, writing, spelling, grammar and handwriting in relevant learning contexts.
+Our approach to the wider curriculum provides opportunities for children to develop their skills in communication, reading, writing, spelling, grammar and handwriting in relevant learning contexts.